-Geosteering is a practice specific to high-angle and horizontal (HAHZ) well drilling.
+Geosteering is a practice specific to high-angle and horizontal (HAHZ) wellbore drilling.
 A good "early" historical perspective of horizontal drilling is published in Journal of Petroleum Technology, July 1999, pages 20-24, titled "Horizontal and Multilateral Wells: Increasing Production and Reducing Overall Drilling and Completion Costs"; part of a series sponsored by Society of Petroleum Engineers (SPE) Foundation.
 The link to its pdf now requires SPE membership or $$$. :-( On a lighter note, the American Association of Petroleum Geologists presents with candor, "Geosteering: Like Landing in Fog."

 Horizontal drilling in the USA became a niche practice during the 1980s and was only applied in certain fields and areas.
 During the 1990s the average fraction of drilled oil & gas wellbores that were horizontal at total depth ("horizontally TD'd") was 7%.
 2004 was the first year the average weekly fraction was 10%.
 Wells horizontally TD'd first exceeded vertical+directional in March 2010.
 Not long thereafter the fraction hit 60% in May 2012 and 70% in October 2014.
 Finally, 80% was first tagged in February 2016.
-In April 2017, the fraction of wellbores horizontally TD'd was ~84%, according to Baker Hughes Rig Count data.
+As-of September 2017, the fraction of wellbores horizontally TD'd is ~84%, according to Baker Hughes Rig Count data.